janvanwassenhove/AutoFill-GoogleForm-Proxy/README.md

 Depending on your needs, you can add/adjust these entries in the GoogleForms.PY script, within the 'get_values' function.

 ##### Proxy
-Additionally, for Proxy setup, if you need to circle your IP address, cf. [Using a proxy](#Using a proxy)
+Additionally, for Proxy setup, if you need to circle your IP address, cf. 'Using a proxy'

 ### Running the auto form fill script